 #7 Try Cable Management or Use a Wireless Charger

-If you tend to jerk your phone from its charger and send it flying, it might be time to practice better cable management.
+If you tend to jerk your phone from its charger and send it flying toward the nearest hard surface, it might be time to practice better cable management.
 Instead of leaving your phone’s charging cable dangling off the nightstand or across your desk, choose a wireless charger.
 A wireless charger can replace your cables and keep a tidy space, free of loose wires and flying smartphones.
 Look for fast-charging wireless charging pads or stations that can charge your phone in no time.
 And remember to practice energy efficiency, unplugging the charger when it’s not in use.